 It isn’t a fun scene, right?
 Now, how many of you started to aggressively rub the fresh mud, in a desperate attempt to clean it up as quickly as possible?
 Well, that’s a wrong tactic.

 So, if you:

 Want to know how to properly remove them;

 In this article, we are going to talk about how to get mud out of your textile floor covering the right way.

 Method #1: Dishwashing detergent

-- After that, mix some baking soda with a bit of salt and apply the powder to what’s left from the mud stain.
-Let the mixture sit there for a couple of hours, so it can soak up all of the moisture from the spot.
+Mix some baking soda with a bit of salt and apply the powder over the mud stain.
+Let the mixture sit there for a couple of hours to soak up all of the moisture from the spot.
 Then, vacuum away the powder.

-- Dissolve one tablespoon of dishwashing detergent in two cups of warm water and sponge the stain with the solution.
-You can use a clean cloth or a new dishwashing sponge for the task.
+Dissolve one tablespoon of dishwashing detergent in two cups of warm water and saturate the stain with the solution.
+You can use a clean cloth or a kitchen sponge for this.

 Method #2: Vinegar